patrickarlt/acetate-site/src/documentation/builder.md

 order: 30
 ---

-The build mode simply builds all files to the output directory.
-The builder will not build any pages that have their `ignore` metadata key set to true.
+The build mode builds all files to the output directory.
+The builder will not build any pages that have an `ignore` metadata key set to true.

 *Module:* `acetate/lib/modes/builder`;